ixuxoinzo/xchain-sdk/README.md

 npm start

    Find the code at: examples/backend-api/index.ts
- * Frontend dApp Demo: Illustrates integrating the SDK into a client-side application (requires a browser environment).
+ * Frontend dApp Demo: Illustrates integrating the SDK into a client-side application.
    # Navigate to the frontend-dapp example directory
 cd examples/frontend-dapp
 # Install dependencies (if needed)